 Instructional seeds are provided and embedded into the curriculum documents for financial literacy.
 These instructional seeds offer opportunities for exploration and experiences for students across all middle school grade bands, and align with the regulations.
-The instructional activities are distributed and posted for all middle school teachers.
-English Language Arts and Social Studies teachers implement CORE practices and strategies using financial industry specific literature and information.
-In addition, students in each grade (6th, 7th and 8th) participate in Career Cruising lessons and platform exploration which is a program that embeds financial literacy concepts and skills.
+The instructional activities are distributed and posted for all middle school teachers as well as are used for our Schoology master course builds.
+Social Studies teachers implement CORE practices and strategies using financial industry specific literature and information.
+Students in grades 6th, 7th and 8th, now participate in Naviance lessons and platform exploration.
+This program embeds financial literacy concepts and skills.
+All 8th graders take Foundations of Computer Science which promotes and teaches how to track and monitor fiscal input/output.